 Miatta Kawinzi is a multi-disciplinary artist.
 She explores the figure, the inner & outer landscape, and culture as sites of re-imagination & possibility.
 She works with images, objects, sound, space, the body, and language.

 She was born in 1987 in Nashville, TN to a Liberian mother and Kenyan father.
-Based in NYC, she has exhibited and/or performed her work in the US, Mexico, South Africa, Switzerland, Trinidad & Tobago, and Liberia, and her work is included in the Art-in-Embassies public collection in Monrovia, Liberia, in an Art Connects NY public collection in Queens, NY, and in private collections.
+Based in NYC, she has exhibited and/or performed her work in the US, Mexico, South Africa, France, Switzerland, Trinidad & Tobago, and Liberia, and her work is included in the Art-in-Embassies public collection in Monrovia, Liberia, in an Art Connects NY public collection in Queens, NY, and in private collections.

 (Photo: Colin Conces.)